jbruggem/sbt-multiproject-example/README.md

 - ✔ unit testing
 - ✔ unit test eclipse integration (use http://www.scalatest.org/user_guide/using_scalatest_with_eclipse )
 - ✔ capable of publishing to a local maven repo
-- override location of mave nrepo
+- override location of local maven repo
 - capable of publishing to an s3 repository
 - ✔ ivy dependencies
 - ✔ maven dependencies